• Skip to primary navigation

 Drill a few drainage holes in the 4 bottles.

-Put the pot in the center of the container and 3 bottles in 3 corners.
-The last bottle will need to be about 1" from the last corner for the PVC pipe.
+Put the pot right side up in the center of the container and 3 of the bottles in 3 corners.
+The last bottle will need to be about 1 inch from the last corner to leave room for the PVC pipe.

 Cut the PVC pipe to 2 feet using the hand saw if necessary.
 If you have pre-cut pipe you can skip this.